roaldarbol/tidymocap/README.md

-# Tidy Mocap
+# tidymocap

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `tidymocap`  is to tidy data from various MoCap sources.
+The goal of `tidymocap`  is to tidy data from various motion capture sources.
 Additionally, augment the poses by calculating kinematics and (some) kinetics.

 ## Installation